Asmodai/gohacks/doc/go/dag.md

 The action builder provides a means of compiling JSON or YAML actions into explicit function objects

-The resulting action is a function that takes `context.Context` and `DataMap` arguments and then performs some sort of user-defined action.
+The resulting action is a function that takes `context.Context` and `Filterable` arguments and then performs some sort of user-defined action.

 There are two default builtins provided for you: